 What it is

 Home is your first place, work is your second, and third places are everywhere else you show up without needing a reason: the coffee shop, the barbershop, the corner bar, the climbing gym, the library.
 Sociologist Ray Oldenburg named them and described what the good ones share.
 They're cheap or free to be in, you can come and go as you please, conversation is the main activity, and the regulars set the tone.
-Nobody is hosting and nobody needs an invitation, which is the whole point.
+Nobody is hosting and nobody needs an invitation, which is the whole point, and the reason a third place can hold a kind of easy, no-stakes company that home and work rarely do.

 Why it matters